varshaneya/SIC/README.md

 # SIC-XE
-for developing assembler for SIC/XE
+To develop an assembler for SIC/XE